marlowfm/marlowfm.github.io/_posts/2022-11-21-marlow-fms-john-rumble-wins-national-radio-accolade.md

 header:
   teaser: /assets/images/news/community-radio-awards-2022.png
 ---
 W﻿e're over the moon that o﻿ur head of training, John Rumble, collected the bronze award in the *Sage Person* category at this year's [Community Radio Awards](https://communityradioawards.org.uk/).
 The category recognises people over the age of 60.

-O﻿ur head of training, John Rumble, collected the bronze award in the Sage Person category at this year's [Community Radio Awards](https://communityradioawards.org.uk/).
-And member John Rumble is a finalist in the *Sage Person* category, which recognises people over the age of 60.

 ![John Rumble (right) and managing director Graham Duthie at the awards]({{ site.url }}{{ site.baseurl }}/assets/images/news/community-radio-awards-2022.png "John Rumble (right) and managing director Graham Duthie at the awards")